The True Cost of Inventory Financing: Factor Rates and What to Compare

 Part of the Inventory Funding guide | Updated: April 2026

-Understand what factor rates actually mean, how to calculate the effective APR on inventory financing, and why repayment speed changes the real cost — so you can compare options accurately rather than being misled by headline numbers.
+Understand what factor rates actually mean, how to estimate the effective annualised cost of inventory financing and why repayment speed changes the real cost — so you can compare options accurately rather than being misled by headline numbers.

 Why headline rates don’t tell the whole story